Sign In to see current Signals.

 Daily Technical Indicators: [See AVY daily technical indicators chart]

-The daily MACD line is above its signal line since February 12, 2014.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term uptrend is getting stronger.
+The daily MACD line is below its signal line since July 3, 2014.
+The distance between MACD and the signal line is low and getting smaller.